DanT52/DotsGame/README.md

 Run the Dots.jar file found within DotsGame/Dots

-To play the game, compile and run the Dots class.
+Alternitively, compile and run the Dots class.
 Please ensure you have Java installed on your machine.
 A GUI will pop up for the game play.
 Enter the players' initials and select the grid size to start playing.

 ## Future Enhancements